/ TitanHQ Blog

 Archives are more than a simple data copy.
 They also contain metadata that can be used to organize records and search for specific messages during an investigation.
 It’s possible for a large enterprise organization to receive millions of messages a day, so an archive’s metadata lets storage systems index data for faster search results.

 Compliance regulations require archives of messages, and it’s not uncommon for organizations to store archives for several years.
-They can take up large amounts of storage space, and they might seem unnecessary until they are needed after a compromise and data breach.
-Archives provide a method of investigation allowing legal teams and law enforcement to gain access to email messages from past communications.
+They can take up large amounts of storage space, and they might seem unnecessary until they are needed after a compromise or data breach.
+Archives also provide a method of investigation allowing legal teams and law enforcement to gain access to email messages from past communications.

 Audit trails are also a component in compliance, so many of these audit logs combined with email messages can be used to determine a vulnerability, including if the breach came from an insider threat.
 Usually, third-party software is necessary to perform searches and manage archive backups.
 The metadata is used to tag messages with specific words and phrases so that messages will be returned from relevant search queries.